9 Things to Avoid When Managing Social Media for a Brand

 • Issue vague or defensive statements that don’t address the actual problem.

-• Blame external factors or customers instead of taking accountability.
+• Blame external factors or customers instead of taking responsibility.

 • Offer a slow or disorganized response that can make the company appear unprepared or indifferent.